kidusmik/kidusmik/README.md

-- 👋 Hi, I’m @kidusmik
+- 👋 Hi, I’m @kidusmik (You can call me Kidus)
-- 👀 I’m interested in Moblie App Development
+- 👀 I’m interested in App (Mobile/Web/Desktop) development
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Mobile applications
+- 💞️ I’m looking to collaborate on android app development projects
 - 📫 How to reach me: DM or kidusmik@gmail.com

 <!---